Advaith-Kannan/Computational-Genomics/README.md

 # Computational-Genomics

-This repository is to keep track of the various assignments from CS690 (Computational Genomics) as well as miscellaneous projects I have completed while learning Computational Genomics or other fields of Computational Biology myself.
+This repository is to keep track of the various assignments from CS690 (Computational Genomics) as well as miscellaneous projects I have completed while learning Computational Biology myself.

 ## Contents of this Repository
 ### From the Course CS690A: Computational Genomics